rajatsab01/trendpilot-api/replit.md

 **Forex Pair Handling:** Forex pairs receive special treatment to preserve their nature as exchange rates.
 The system extracts the quote currency (2nd currency in the pair) using `getQuoteCurrency()` and displays all prices in that currency without conversion.
 For example, USD/GBP shows prices in GBP (£), while GBP/USD shows prices in USD ($).
 The `getExchangeCurrency()` function returns the quote currency for forex pairs, ensuring `sourceCurrency` correctly identifies the display currency.
 The frontend detects forex pairs via `analysis.market === 'forex'` and uses `analysis.sourceCurrency` for symbol display instead of the user's preferred currency.
 This approach maintains the integrity of forex pairs as exchange rates rather than convertible prices.

+**Commodity Futures Handling:** Commodity futures (symbols with =F suffix like GC=F, SI=F, CL=F) are ALWAYS priced in USD from Yahoo Finance.
+The `getExchangeCurrency()` function prioritizes commodity futures detection BEFORE checking exchange suffixes to prevent false matches (e.g., SI=F should not match Singapore Exchange .SI suffix).
+All commodity prices are sourced in USD and then converted to the user's preferred currency.
+TradingView chart mappings transform futures symbols to their CFD equivalents (SI=F→XAGUSD, GC=F→XAUUSD, CL=F→USOIL) for proper chart rendering.

 ## External Dependencies
 *   **AI Service & Market Data:** Perplexity AI (sonar-pro model)
 *   **Database Service:** Neon PostgreSQL (`@neondatabase/serverless`)